alexsingleton/Japan_GDS_for_UA/README.md

 -   *Stage 3* - Three sessions have been allocated that will enable you to complete your independent analysis and create a presentation.

-If you would like to create a document of your code, then we would suggest using the class markdown template: [download](/GDS_UA_2017/class_template.Rmd).
-If you add this to a new directory for your assignment, it would also be sensible to store any data that you use in a sub folder called "data".

 ## Looking for inspiration....

 [Open Data Inception](https://opendatainception.io/) - 2000+ Open Data Portals from across the world....